plobethus/ShipNGo/README.md

 # Welcome to ShipNGo!!
+to visit our web, click on this link: https://shipngo-g9cpbhdvfhgca3cb.northcentralus-01.azurewebsites.net

 We have implemented a full stack website project, it is a post office/courier service that helps cosutmer ship items and buy items all around the world!

 This is the backend and frontend for shipngo, created with technologies: